esmero/archipelago-documentation/docs/archipelago-glossary.md

 This key should contain single values only, due to the nature of the Parent-Child Object Relationship.

-For ingested ADOs, this key will contain 'node id' integers for a corresponding Parent Object.
+For ingested ADOs, this key will contain 'Drupal Node id' integers for a corresponding Parent Object.

 In AMI sets, this key can contain integers to connect to an object's corresponding row in the same spreadsheet/CSV, or a UUID for an already ingested Parent object.